bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-06-22-how-to-launch-a-shared-fleet-guide.md

 A classic mistake is assuming that you will save money if you bypass a good provider and buy directly from an overseas manufacturer.
 Though nowadays many manufacturers do offer IoT devices with their vehicles, many do not use custom built IoT devices, which more often than not results in poor connectivity.
 And that in turn means that you and your users cannot connect to your fleet of vehicles.
 [Ordering a vehicle fleet](https://www.wundermobility.com/blog/video-wunder-vehicles-taking-the-next-step-in-capturing-the-value-chain-of-mobility.html), shipping them to your home country and then having to deal with retrofitting IoT devices onto all of them is actually quite expensive and costs a lot of time.

-### Tip #2 - Find a Vehicle Provider who can offer you a complete package
+### Tip #2 - Find a vehicle provider who can offer you a complete package

 Instead of trying to piece together several components from different providers on your own, why not save yourself some time and effort by going for a complete package?
 Look out for mobility tech providers that offer package deals that combine hardware and software capabilities.